rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/incremental_now.md

 sidebar_label: "Basic Incremental Models"
 sidebar_position: 1
 ---
-Before enabing incremental on the model, let's take a look at the following model YAML file, now.yaml.
+Before enabling incremental on the model, let's take a look at the following model YAML file, now.yaml.
 ### Sample YAML
 ```yaml
 # This model outputs the current time every time it is refreshed.